bearworks/URPSeaCloudFog/README.md

 <p align="center">Now supports Unity 2021.3 or newer</p>

 ## Useage
-1.To use AtmosFogNode Shadersubgraph in the object's Shadergraph as follow:
+1.To use AtmosFogNode shadersubgraph in the object's shadergraph as follow:

 ![](./Image/URPSeaCloudFog5.png)